MEET OUR TEACHERS

 Piotr Szumieł

-Already at a young age he was the recipient of numerous prestigious prizes at international competitions, including winning the Jan Rakowski Viola Competition in Poznan in 1998, the special prize at the 36th International Instrumental Competition in Markneukirchen in 2001, a 2nd prize at the 9th International Johannes Brahms Competition in 2002 in Pörtschach (Austria) and 3rd prize at the Vienna International Viola Competition in 2004.
+Piotr Szumieł, born in 1977 in Warsaw, belongs to the group of the most versatile violists of his generation.
+He is also a professor of viola and a respected juror and masterclass lecturer.
+At a young age, he was a laureate of many prestigious awards at international competitions, including victories at the Jan Rakowski Viola Competition in Poznań in 1998, a special prize at the 36th International Instrumental Competition in Markneukirchen in 2001, second prize at the 9th International Johannes Brahms Competition in 2002 in Pörtschach (Austria), and third prize at the International Viola Competition in Vienna in 2004.

-In addition to his solo and teaching activities, he is intensively involved in the "Apollon Musagète Quartet", founded in 2006.
-Over the two years of its existence, the ensemble has gained not only outstanding recognition from critics, but also among jurors of the most prestigious chamber music competitions.
-After winning international music competitions in Vienna and Florence, the quartet quickly established itself on the European music scene, winning the first prize and almost all special prizes at the 57th ARD International Music Competition.
+In addition to his solo and pedagogical activity, he is intensively involved in the string quartet Apollon Musagète Quartet, founded in 2006.
+Within two years of its existence, the ensemble gained outstanding recognition from critics as well as jurors of the most prestigious chamber music competitions.
+After victories at international competitions in Vienna and Florence, the quartet quickly established itself on the European music scene, winning first prize and almost all special prizes at the 57th ARD International Music Competition.

-Piotr Szumieł is the recipient of the "Young Poland" scholarship program of the Minister for Culture and National Heritage and the "Burletti Buitoni Trust Award" (2014) for outstanding artistic achievements with the "Apollon Musagete Quartet".
+Piotr Szumieł is a laureate of the Paszport Polityki Award (2013), the scholarship program of the Minister of Culture and National Heritage Young Poland, and the Burletti Buitoni Trust Award (2014) for outstanding artistic achievements with the Apollon Musagète Quartet.